gabosaurio12/PCS-ProfessionalPractices/README.md

 - GUI powered by JavaFX
 - Tested with JUnit 5 and TestFX
-- JSON managment with Gson
+- JSON management with Gson
 - MySQL connections with JDBC
-- Docx documents generation with POI-OOXML
+- DOCX document generation with POI-OOXML

 ---

-## Instalation
+## Installation

 Not ready for installation yet.